About the Andrew Heiskell Braille and Talking Book Library

 Other Programs and Services Available at Andrew Heiskell Library:

-We host a variety of adult programs, including writing workshops, hands-on art workshops, concerts, guide dog users meetup groups, support groups, talks about vision loss, talks by visually impaired artists, resource fairs, and an oral history project.
+We host a variety of adult programs, including writing workshops, hands-on art workshops, concerts, guide dog users meetup groups, support groups, talks about vision loss, talks by visually impaired artists, community resource and engagement fairs, and an oral history project.
 We have a children's room with toys and books, and hold regular children's programs and storytimes.

 Citizen's Advisory Council